 This question is very common in interviews as the interviewer wants to assess if you are aware of your roles as a Software Developer.

-Tip #1: Review the roles of a system developer at the back of your mind so you can easily answer the question
+Tip #1: Review the roles of a system developer in the back of your mind so you can easily answer the question

 Tip #2: Be confident while answering and avoid panicking

 The role of a software developer is to research, design, implement, and manage software programs.
-Software developers also test and evaluate new programs, as well as identifying parts of an existing program that may need modification.
-Besides, they are tasked with writing and implementation of efficient codes.
+Software developers also test and evaluate new programs, as well as identify parts of an existing program that may need modification.
+Besides, they are tasked with writing and implementing efficient codes.